Overview

 Academic Support Program

 The ELI Academic Support Program provides opportunities for UA undergraduate and graduate students who may want or need additional English-language instruction.
 At the graduate level, ESL support courses in written and spoken English are available free of charge to full-time international graduate students each fall and spring semester.
-In addition, the ELI Study Center and the UA Language Resource Center are available for individualized language assistance.
+In addition, the ELI Study Center is available for individualized language assistance.

 Fully admitted undergraduate students who are non-native speakers of English may be required to enroll in supplemental support classes at the ELI during their first semester at UA.
-There are two such semester-long support classes offered during each Fall and Spring semester—Undergraduate Academic Speaking (ELC 110) and Undergraduate Academic Writing (ELC 111).
+There are two such semester-long support classes offered during each Fall and Spring semester when there is a minimum of 5 students—Undergraduate Academic Speaking (ELC 110) and Undergraduate Academic Writing (ELC 111).
 Both courses carry 3 hours of undergraduate academic credit at UA.
 Students who are required to enroll in one or both of these classes take them concurrently with an appropriate class load of other undergraduate courses.
 Students in the ELI’s Pathway to UA program also take these classes during their final semester.

 For more information, visit http://international.ua.edu/eli.